nerdingitout/oc-scale-update/README.md

 Do a hard refresh on the public router URL and we can see that indeed the Pod is now using the v2 image of the guestbook application.<br>
 ![guestbook app](https://user-images.githubusercontent.com/36239840/97299697-cfff0d00-186e-11eb-99e8-28e0cacfafc3.JPG)
 ## Roll back Applicatoin
+We doing a rollout, you can see references to old replicas and new replicas.
+In this project, the old replicas are the original 5 pods you deployed in the first section when you scaled the application.
+The new replicas come from the newly created pods with the different image.
+All these pods are owned by the deplyment.
+The deplyment manages these two sets of pods with a resource called ReplicaSet.
+To see the guestbook ReplicaSets use the following command.<br>
 ```
 oc  get replicasets -l app=myguestbook
 ```
 ![get replicas](https://user-images.githubusercontent.com/36239840/97300667-35073280-1870-11eb-96a4-6bb7d615b87b.JPG)
+To undo your latest rollout use the following command.<br>

 ```
 oc rollout undo deployment/myguestbook
 ```
 ![undo deployment](https://user-images.githubusercontent.com/36239840/97300024-4dc31880-186f-11eb-8ea7-9f68d8840699.JPG)
+Get the status of undo rollout:<br>
 ```
 oc rollout status deployment/myguestbook
 ```
 ![rollout success](https://user-images.githubusercontent.com/36239840/97300153-7d722080-186f-11eb-874b-e887c0d0b815.JPG)
+You can see the newly created Pods as part of undoing the rollout.<br>
 ```
 oc get pods
 ```
 ![rollout get pods](https://user-images.githubusercontent.com/36239840/97300243-a0043980-186f-11eb-9743-dc8a4998b1cb.JPG)
+Copy the name of one of the pods and use it in the ```oc describe pod``` command to view the image and its version used in the pod.<br>
 ```
 oc describe pod <pod-name>
 ```
 ![get pods v1](https://user-images.githubusercontent.com/36239840/97300462-efe30080-186f-11eb-9561-209aa7c3471f.JPG)
+After undoing the rollout, you can check the ReplicaSets and will notice that the old replica set is now active and manage the 5 pods.<br>
 ```
 oc get replicasets -l app=myguestbook
 ```
 ![get replicas 2](https://user-images.githubusercontent.com/36239840/97300861-6b44b200-1870-11eb-81e8-cc8acfd710d6.JPG)
+To view changes, make sure to hard refresh your browser and pointing and the URL to see if v1 version of the application running.<br>
 ![guestbook v1 app](https://user-images.githubusercontent.com/36239840/97300913-7e578200-1870-11eb-9e91-81050b709574.JPG)

 ## Summary